How a Fax Machine Works – From Start to Finish

 A Fax Transmission Example

-A fax transmission works in a number of steps – the fax machines handshake, transmit their message, and the send confirmation.
+A fax transmission works in steps – the fax machines handshake, transmit their message, and the send confirmation.

 Step 1 – the Handshake